PRouzeau/Cycles-footprint/README.md

 French and english texts.
 Presentation Text in french at the bottom.
 Source file in dxf format.
 Text in different languages are handled on layers.
-Source datat in Spreadsheet in Libre Office format Higher resolution png and pdf files in sub-directories.
+Source datat in Spreadsheet in Libre Office format.
+Higher resolution png and pdf files in sub-directories.

 Attached drawings showing the footprint of many cycles.